-People who have good manners are able to really make it big in the professional world.
-Once you are able to sell yourself well and put forth a respectable image of yourself then people are easily impressed.
+People who have good manners can make it big in the professional world.
+Once you can sell yourself well and put forth a respectable image of yourself, then people easily impress.

 A red flag which employers watch out for during an interview is a person’s bad manner.
 If your manners are not up to the mark then that is going to reflect very poorly on you.

-So at all times you must ensure that you say ‘please’ and ‘thank you’ and you wish the interviewer as you enter the room where the interview is being conducted.
+So at all times, you must ensure that you say ‘please’ and ‘thank you’ and you wish the interviewer as you enter the room where the interview is conducting.
 Do not let yourself go for even a minute as you can never tell who might be watching you at a given moment.

 5. The habit of constantly interrupting the person speaking:

-Employers want to take note of how you are able to interact with another person.
+Employers want to take note of how you can interact with another person.
 If the way you interact is impressive then that will show you in a very positive light.

 You might think that this is you being assertive, but it might come across like you are being rude.

-Having confidence is something which is very important.
+Having confidence is very important.
 It is only when you believe in yourself that you can get others to believe in you.
 If you act meek and humble, then getting the job will prove to be an impossible task.

-Employers look out for individuals who have the perfect amount of humility as well as confidence.
-Over confidence is something which is certainly considered a flag and something which is absolutely undesirable.
+Employers lookout for individuals who have the perfect amount of humility as well as confidence.
+Overconfidence is something that certainly considers a flag and something undesirable.

-So even if you think that you will easily bag the job, do conduct yourself in a proper manner.
+So even if you think that you will easily bag the job, do properly conduct yourself.

 7. The inability to make and maintain eye contact:

-Maintaining eye contact is something which is very important during an interview.
-If you make the mistake of looking everywhere except into the interviewers eyes then that is surely going to cost you heavily.
+Maintaining eye contact is very important during an interview.
+If you make the mistake of looking everywhere except into the interviewer’s eyes then that is surely going to cost you heavily.

-It is only people with character and a powerful personality that are really able to look into someone’s eyes.
-If you do not do so then that is going to make the employers become rather suspicious of your character.
+It is only people with character and a powerful personality that can look into someone’s eyes.
+If you do not do so then that is going to make the employers rather suspicious of your character.

 8. Excessive nervousness:

-Being nervous before an interview is something which is absolutely normal.
-You should try your best to overcome the nervousness so that it is able to bring out the best in you.
+Being nervous before an interview is normal.
+You should try your best to overcome the nervousness so that it can bring out the best in you.

-Your interviewer is going to take note of whether you are able to channelize your nervousness in the proper manner or not.
+Your interviewer is going to take note of whether you can channelize your nervousness properly or not.
 If you are unable to do so that is certainly going to be a red flag.

 If you are too nervous, that will give the impression that you are someone who eagerly crumbles under pressure.